HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/using-static-extensions.md

 # Using static extensions

+The concept of [static extensions](http://haxe.org/manual/lf-static-extension.html) is a very poweful concept that gives the possibility of keeping types and objects lightweight, and extending them with functionality only when actually needed.
+Here we will have a look at how some commonly used methods for basic types are implemented as extension methods, and how you can write your own.

 ## Where is string replace?

 All programming languages that have a `String` type also have something like a `.replace(searchFor:String, replaceWith:String)` method.